tiberlab/tibercad/manual/Sphinx/Complete/modules/Dsc.rst

-The first sweep, (``sweep_gen``), is needed to perform  the transition from dark condition to full open-circuit condition under illumination.
+The first sweep, (``sweep_gen``), is needed to perform  the transition from dark condition to full short-circuit condition under illumination.
 Then a second sweep, the voltage sweep (``sweep_v``), computes the I-V characteristic under illumination.
 In case of dark simulation
 (application of an external bias without illumination) the first sweep is not needed.
 The intensity of illumination can be changed by  defining  a   final value for  **x** different from  1 (1 = 1 Sun of power).

 .. _dsc_nodal: